11 months, 3 weeks ago WPUltimo-loverParticipant

 I’ve been trying to figure out what clouding hosting will be best for scaling horizontally without breaking the bank.

-Thank you and looking forward to hearing from you.7 months, 3 weeks ago WPUltimo-loverParticipant
+Thank you and looking forward to hearing from you.8 months, 4 weeks ago WPUltimo-loverParticipant

 The reason why I flinched on Closte was because when I spoke to Closte, they said Closte was not built to handle that kind of multisite at that size, and that there are limits on the number of mapped domains and SSL certificates.
 It´s really a shame because Closte was AMAZING! and cheap.

 I´m on AWS now with a custom setup with database load balancing.
 Working ok, but we have reached 100 stores now and it´s starting to get slow.
 Cost is $500 a month.
-Think I might need a better AWS server guy…7 months ago yuenjianParticipant
+Think I might need a better AWS server guy…8 months, 1 week ago yuenjianParticipant

 Hi from my understanding, setting up at aws would be the best solution for the long run if you expect your network to be keep growing.
 I’ve read an article of setting up multisite on aws.
 With USD500 you could setup a powerful aws hosting like: